-- Construction of Classroom tests and Unit tests: Designing blueprint, preparation of test items. - Assessment devices: Assignments, projects work, Observation of activities. - Diagnosis of learning difficulties, Remediation of difficulties, EnrichmentProgrammes. - Planning for continuous assessment of classroom learning
+- Construction of Classroom tests and Unit tests: Designing blueprint, preparation of test items. - Assessment devices: Assignments, projects work, Observation or

+- Diagnosis of learning difficulties, Remediation of difficulties EnrichmentProgrammes. - Planning for continuous assessment of classroom learning

-Each of the following contents shall be analyzed in terms of thepedagogical treatment indicated in the right cell below:
+Each of the following contents shall be analyzed in erms of thepedagogical treatment indicated in the right cell below: